jlanders2/TetrisClone/README.md

 Creating a Tetris clone in C to practice C programming and learn more about Raylib (awesome library btw!).

+For this project I am attempting to limit myself to ANSI C standards.

 ## Description

 This game is a clone of the popular game Tetris.
 This clone features what you would expect from a simplistic version of Tetris, namely: falling blocks, which upon completion of a row disappear, score keeping and levels with incremental difficulty.